-1: Improve the efficiency of our energy use per real dollar of Gross State Product by 30 percent by 2020, while lowering the total energy cost per real dollar of Gross State Product
+Improve the efficiency of our energy use per real dollar of gross state product by 30 percent by 2020, while maintaining or improving our comfort and productivity.

-: Btus per real dollar of Gross State Product.
+Measure: BTUs per real dollar of gross state product.

-F.Y.1990 F.Y.1991 F.Y.1992 F.Y.1993 F.Y.1994 F.Y.1995

-Energy Use per GSP in (000s) of Btus/\$

-Actual 11.384 11.701 11.294 10.964 10.737

-% Change from 1990 (base Yr.)

-Actual 2.78% -0.79% -3.69% -5.68%
+Energy Use per GSP in thousand BTU/dollar FY1990 FY1991 FY1992 FY1993 FY1994 FY1995 FY1996 FY1997 FY1998 Actual 11.384 11.701 11.294 10.964 10.737 10.907 11.000 11.214 11.305 % Change from 1990 (base yr) ) 2.78% -0.79% -3.69% -5.68% -4.19% -3.39% -1.49% -0.69%

-Btu stands for British Thermal Unit and is a recognized standard of energy measurement.
-When we divide the state's total energy use by the real Gross State Product, we achieve a measurement of how efficiently we produce goods and services.
+Definition: BTU stands for British Thermal Unit and is a recognized standard of energy measurement.
+When we divide the state's total energy use by the real gross state product, we achieve a measurement of how efficiently we produce goods and services.

-To examine how efficiently energy is used in our economy, we must use an indicator beyond gross energy use.
-One standard economic basis commonly used is Gross State Product.
-By using this combined energy and economic statistic, we eliminated the energy use effects caused by significant swings in the economy that are hidden in gross energy consumption numbers.
+Rationale: To examine how efficiently energy is used in our economy, we must use an indicator beyond gross energy use.
+One standard economic basis commonly used is gross state product.
+By using this combined energy and economic statistic, we eliminate the energy use effects caused by significant swings in the economy that are hidden in gross energy consumption numbers.
 We can also monitor whether we are achieving energy use reductions by reducing economic output or through true efficiency.

-The Department collects energy use data from several sources including annual utility reports, annual reports from the petroleum industry, petroleum tax records, and the U.S. DOE.
+Data Source: The Department collects energy use data from several sources including annual utility reports, annual reports from the petroleum industry, petroleum tax records, and the U.S. DOE.
 This information is collected, processed and entered into a historical database.
 This database, maintained for over 17 years, is called the Regional Energy Information System, or REIS.
 Most data to measure progress toward this goal will come from REIS data.
-Gross State Product data and deflators for determining real value come from standard econometric forecasting sources such as Data Resources, Inc. (DRI), Regional Economic Models Incorporated, the Department of Revenue, Department of Finance and the State Economist.
+Gross state product data and deflators for determining real value come from standard econometric forecasting sources such as Data Resources, Inc. (DRI), Regional Economic Models Incorporated, the Department of Revenue, Department of Finance and the State Economist.